 As your family prepares to start cancer treatment, it is normal to fear treatment-related side effects.
 It may help to know that your child's health care team will work to prevent and relieve side effects.
 This part of cancer treatment is called palliative care or supportive care.
 It is an important part of your child’s treatment plan, regardless of their age or the stage of disease.

 Coping with physical side effects

-Common physical side effects from each treatment option for childhood cancer are described within the Treatment Options section.
+Common physical side effects from each treatment option for childhood cancer are described within the Types of Treatment section.
 Learn more about side effects of cancer and its treatment, along with ways to prevent or control them.
 Changes to your child’s physical health depend on several factors, including the cancer’s stage, the length of treatment, the cumulative dose of systemic medications or radiation therapy, and your child’s general health.